Tirtstan/Sentinal/README.md

 // 2.
 Enable/Disable the GameObject to open/close menus

 // Open a menu
-menuGameObject.SetActive(true); // Automatically tracked by SentinalManager
+menuGameObject.SetActive(true); // Automatically tracked by SentinalManager (if ViewSelector is present)

 // Close current menu SentinalManager.Instance.CloseCurrentView();